rmit-s9905648-mike-little/Java-ISYS1083-1084-OOAD-02Assignment-LAB01/src/main/java/task2/Answers.md

 The problems with code duplication in an application:
 - The application that has duplicate application code choose up memory resources and will impact the application performance, which is demonstrated by the large overlapping of application code between “CurrentAccount” and “SavingsAccount”.

-- By “copy paste programming” results in duplicate code, which can introduce security vulnerabilities that attackers can exploit to gain access to your application code.
+- By “copy and paste programming” results in duplicate code, which can introduce security vulnerabilities that attackers can exploit to gain access to your application code.

-- Having duplicate code in a large application can increase the difficulty to maintain low software defect application code..
+- Having duplicate code in a large application can increase the difficulty to maintain low software defect application code.

 From this analysis as it appears that code duplication appears to be the most likely candidate, then using the “**Extracting the SuperClass**” refactoring technique, resolves the “duplicate code” code smell, as it has procedures for pulling up class data properties, and class methods,